khoulihan/micropython-tmp102/README.md

 arguments to the constructor, but their semantics are best described by the datasheet of the sensor: http://www.ti.com/lit/ds/symlink/tmp102.pdf

+The alert module must be imported to use any of these features.

+    from tmp102 import Tmp102
+    import tmp102.alert
     sensor = Tmp102(
         bus,
         0x48,